LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ```

 #### Plotting Boxplot to visualize the outliers present in the dataframe
+When analyzing data, identifying and addressing outliers is crucial.
+These anomalies can skew results, leading to inaccurate insights and decisions.

 ``` Python
 plt.figure(figsize = (10, 10))
 X_st[['AGE', 'Urea', 'Cr','HbA1c', 'Chol', 'TG', 'HDL', 'LDL', 'VLDL', 'BMI']].boxplot(vert =0)